 Wind Turbines and Pylons: Guidance on Separation Distances

-Protecting residential views with clear guidelines for wind turbines and pylons
+Protecting residential views with clear landscape planning guidelines for wind turbines and pylons

 Wales, UK

-Gillespies conducted a study to assess the feasibility of applying minimum separation distances between wind turbines, pylons, and residential properties to safeguard visual amenity.
+Gillespies carried out a landscape planning study to evaluate the feasibility of applying minimum separation distances between wind turbines, electricity pylons and residential properties, to protect residential visual amenity and manage the visual impact of renewable energy infrastructure.

 Award